Bad Pool Header is a common blue screen of death error that can occur in all versions of Windows, including Windows 7, Windows 8, 8.1, and Windows 10.

 3. Disconnect All Connected External Devices Except Your Keyboard And Mouse

-Sometimes, when you connect a new external device or hardware, and it’s not fully compatible with your Windows computer, it may create a Bad Pool Header BSOD error.
+Sometimes, when you connect a new external device, and it’s not fully compatible with your Windows computer, it may create a Bad Pool Header BSOD error.

-To test, you can temporarily disconnect all connected external devices that you have plugged into your computer, except your keyboard and mouse.
+To test, temporarily disconnect all connected external devices plugged into your computer, except your keyboard and mouse.
 Then, reboot your computer to see if the error persists.

-If this BSOD is gone, probably one of those external devices is the cause.
-To find out, you can connect them back one by one until you find it.
+If this BSOD is gone, one of those external devices is the cause.
+To identify the specific device, reconnect them one by one until you find it.

 4. Undo Recent Changes On Your Windows Computer

-If you have recently installed a new program on your Windows PC and Bad Pool Header occurs, then you should uninstall it.
+If you recently installed a new program on your Windows PC and Bad Pool Header occurs, uninstall it.
 That program may conflict with other installed apps on your computer and lead to this type of BSOD.